hathibelagal-dev/instantpolyglot/docs/eng/Pali.md

 ## Historical Context

 Pali developed from the vernacular languages of northern India during the time of the Buddha (c.
 5th century BCE).
 It is believed to have originated from a dialect spoken in the region of Magadha (modern-day Bihar).
-The name "Pali" itself means "text" or "line," and it originally referred to the canonical texts rather than the language itself.
+The name “Pali” itself means “text” or “line,” and it originally referred to the canonical texts rather than the language itself.

 As Buddhism spread across South and Southeast Asia, Pali traveled with it, becoming the lingua franca of Theravada Buddhist teachings.
 It was adopted in Sri Lanka, Myanmar, Thailand, Cambodia, and Laos, where it continues to play a significant role in Buddhist studies and rituals.